michaelpq/michaelpq.github.io/_posts/2016-05-31-postgres-9-6-feature-highlight-non-exclusive-backup.markdown

                |                                                               |
     (1 row)

-The contents of "labelfile" needs to be written as backup_label in the backup taken while the contents of "spcmapfile" need to be written to tablespace_map.
+The contents of "labelfile" need to be written as backup_label in the backup taken while the contents of "spcmapfile" need to be written to tablespace_map.
 Once the contents of those files is written, don't forget as well to flush them to disk to prevent any potential loss caused by power failures for